DVUSD Assessment Philosophy

 DVUSD Approach to Assessment

-DVUSD's approach to assessment includes appropriately periodicity within each content area and a focus on five measurement purposes:
+DVUSD's approach to assessment includes appropriately scheduled assessments within each content area and a focus on five measurement purposes:

 - baseline (beginning level of knowledge prior to instruction)